-Surrounded by a small community of its own, you can happily spend days lazing here, while never having to worry about travelling too far to find any amenities you may be looking for.
+Surrounded by a small community of its own, you can happily spend days lazing here, while never having to worry about traveling too far to find any amenities you may be looking for.

 Not known as a tourist hotspot, the feeling here is one that is much more local.
 If you are hoping to visit the region to get a feel of what life in the region is truly like, as opposed to how the tourist hubs make it seem, then this is a place that could be ideal for you.

-Local shops, bars and restaurants will allow to mingle with the native population, try their cuisine, learn their culture and purchase their products.
+Local shops, bars, and restaurants will allow them to mingle with the native population, try their cuisine, learn their culture and purchase their products.
 Outside of taking in the culture, there are two points of attraction in the area that many who stay here will want to visit.

 Firstly, the Sian Ka’an biosphere reserve is located just a short distance from the city.
 Filled with a range of unique species of plants and animals, it is a fabulous place to visit to explore and get a feel for the wildlife that is native to the region.